 GCSE Combined Science:

 In Years 10 and 11 most students follow the new Trilogy GCSE course developed by AQA over seven lessons a fortnight.
 It is a double award which provides two GCSEs.
 The course offers subject content and practical work that also appears in the separate science (Biology, Chemistry and Physics) GCSEs, giving students the best possible preparation for A Level Science.
 Practical, hands on science is as fundamental to learning at GCSE as it was in Key Stage 3 so students must complete a series of required practicals.
 Students will sit six exam papers: two Biology, two Chemistry and two Physics.
 Each of the papers will assess knowledge and understanding from distinct topic areas.

 GCSE Separate Sciences (Previously known as triple science):

-Both of these courses equip students with skills and knowledge transferable to both educational and career settings, and provides a worthwhile course for students of all ages and backgrounds in terms of general education and lifelong learning.
+Both of the above courses equip students with skills and knowledge transferable to both educational and career settings, and provides a worthwhile course for students of all ages and backgrounds in terms of general education and lifelong learning.